Skip to Content

 Roasted Zucchini with Parmesan

-We’re calling it—zucchini is the new cauliflower.
-A little crispy, super fast, and ultra-healthy, roasted zucchini with Parmesan really hits the spot.
+A little crispy, super fast, and ultra-healthy, easy roasted zucchini with Parmesan really hits the spot.
+With just a few simple ingredients, a delicious side dish is only 10 minutes away.

-a pile of roasted zucchini with parmesan cheese on a black please
+a plate of crispy, golden delicious roasted zucchini with parmesan

-black plate of baked zucchini slices with parmesan cheese
+a plate of crispy, golden delicious roasted zucchini with parmesan

 What You’ll Need to Make Roasted Zucchini:

-• Garlic powder.
-Our beloved, much-maligned pantry fave.
-This parmesan-roasted zucchini recipe is a perfect example of why we love garlic powder.
+• Garlic powder: This Parmesan-roasted zucchini recipe is a perfect example of why we love garlic powder.
 Every zucchini slice will get a hint of flavor in a way that fresh garlic cloves just can’t replicate.
 Just be sure that your garlic powder is fresh—if it’s more than six months old, spring for a fresh jar (or scoop from the bulk bins).

 How To Roast Zucchini

-2. Dress your sliced zucchini rounds with olive oil, salt, pepper and garlic powder.
+2. Dress the sliced zucchini rounds with olive oil, salt, pepper and garlic powder.

-3. Arrange the rounds on a baking sheet, taking care not to overlap them.
+3. Arrange the rounds on a baking sheet.

 4. Grate parmesan cheese generously over the rounds.